 Looking for more simple diet tricks to fix your metabolism?
 Check out my post on Carb Cycling 101

 The Study Design

 In this study participants took 3grams of EPA and DHA daily, a much higher dose than that recommended by the American Heart Association.
 Many of the studies on fish oil use these large doses ranging from 3-6grams a day.
 This study was designed to be relatively short, lasting only 12 weeks.
-Many fish oil studies last anywhere from 6 months to a year, this study was focusing on the short term benefits of fish oil.
+Many fish oil studies last anywhere from 6 months to a year, this study was focusing on the short-term benefits of fish oil.
 While 12 weeks may seem like a long time, omega 3 fatty acids need time to accumulate in the body and become incorporated into cellular structures.

 By The Numbers

-With resting metabolic rate increasing by 14%, fat oxidation rate increasing by 19% at rest and 29% during exercises the numbers in this study where quite compelling.
-To put things in prospective a meta-analyses, which reviewed several studies, in the American Journal of Clinical Nutrition found no compelling evidence to support the majority of popular diet pills on the market.
+With resting metabolic rate increasing by 14%, fat oxidation rate increasing by 19% at rest and 29% during exercise the numbers in this study where quite compelling.
+To put things in perspective a meta-analysis, which reviewed several studies, in the American Journal of Clinical Nutrition found no compelling evidence to support the majority of popular diet pills on the market.
 If that wasn’t impressive enough the benefits of supplementing with Fish Oil did not end there.
 This study also reported a 10% increase in energy expenditure during exercise and improved body composition with a 4% increase in lean mass.
 You may be wondering what happened with the placebo group.
 While the experimental group was popping fish oil the placebo group took olive oil capsules.
 To put everything in perspective the placebo group experienced no significant changes over the 12 week period.